benchopt/benchopt/doc/advanced.rst

 If ``slurm_time`` is not set in the config file, ``benchopt`` uses by default the value of ``--timeout`` multiplied by ``1.5`` for each job.
 Note that the logs of each benchmark run can be found in ``./benchopt_run/``.

+As we rely on ``joblib.Memory`` for caching the results, the cache should work exactly as if you were running the computation sequentially, as long as you have a shared file-system between the nodes used for the computations.

 .. _skiping_solver: